r-vianna/protobuf-json-demo/README.md

 ````
 {
-    count: 4 \\ determines the size of data keys to be created
+    count: 4, \\ determines the size of data keys to be created
-    data: "adsfsadf" \\ random string of data where the length and size are determined by count
+    data: "adsfsadf", \\ random string of data where the length and size are determined by count
-    isFinal: false \\ when count has reached a predetermined amount isFinal will be true ending the single test run
+    isFinal: false, \\ when count has reached a predetermined amount isFinal will be true ending the single test run
 }
 ````